OpenLiberty/sample-langchain4j/rag/README.md

   - ```
     What is the Java EE 8 full platform and the Web Profile?
 Use the exact wording that you have.
     ```
+- Now, examine the responses and check their relevance and accuracy against the files provided to the AI in `sample-langchain4j/rag/src/main/resources/document_files/files.zip`

 ### Try out other models